M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 - [Question] How do we connect to it?
 Is this on Delphi's server?

 ## Running the Indicator
 The module name and venv/makefile information should be in the `README.md`.
-Provided the params are specified and the necessary packages installed, the indicator can be run in a local environment.
+Provided the parameters are specified and the necessary packages installed, the indicator can be run in a local environment.
 - Run time is dependent on the length of pull/export window, which should be kept to a minimum
 - If ran with `delphi_utils.runner`, validator and archive will also add time to the run.

 ### Directory Structure
 The `quidel_covidtest/` indicator directory is expected to have the following subdirectories and files.
-Many can be overwritten in params.json (see below).
+Many can be overwritten in `params.json` (see below).

 Run Module
 - `delphi_quidel_covidtest/` - Contains indicator code.